Cubed: an introduction¶

 ¶

-Each block in the output array is read directly from one or more blocks from the inputs.
+Each block in the output array is read directly from one or more blocks from the input.

 Can cross block boundaries.